AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/price-rendering.md

 ---
 title: Render prices on the frontend | Commerce Frontend Development
-description:
+description: Follow this tutorial to display product prices with Adobe Commerce and Magento Open Source UI components.
 ---

 # Render prices on the frontend

-This article shows how templates and UI components work together to render the price for any product listing(e.g. category, widget, etc).
+This article shows how templates and UI components work together to render the price for any product listing (for example, category, widget).

 ## About price handling